 This piece was created for my 2020 Expo featuring collages, all with characters donning some sort of mask from sunglasses to actual masks.
 This ultra-feminine image appears to be looking toward the future, ready for absolutely anything with her jet black hair, goggle-like sunglasses and her orange lipstick.

-This (unfinished yet fabulous) dreamy piece is dedicated to David Bowie.
+This dreamy (unfinished) collage is dedicated to David Bowie.
 David Bowie has always been a huge influence in my life.
 I think he singularly saved my life with his music when I was a teenager and plagued by the Hormone Monster.
 Posters of David Bowie, androgyny and all, were plastered my bedroom walls, much to the chagrin of my parents.
 Over the years, I went to at least a dozen of his concerts.
-I own more of his music […]
+I own more of his music than any […]

 Everything is coming up blue inspired by.artwork by Pablo Picasso created during his self-proclaimed “The Blue Period” to Wassily Kandinski’s “Blue Rider Period” to three of my favorite albums of all time…Miles Davis “Kind of Blue”, Joni Mitchell’s “Blue” (a masterpiece of sadness) and “The Blue Notebooks”, by Max Richter, my favorite minimalist composer.